WiMoVE-OSS/docs/docs/setup/ansible_setup.md

 ### Set WiFi Parameters

-First things first, we need to set a name for our wireless network.
+First things first, you need to set a name for your wireless network.
 Put this name in the `ssid` variable.
 The passphrase for the network goes into the `secret` variable.

 If you want to use 802.11r fast transition, you have to set the `fast_transition` variable to 1.